kiteframe/kiteframe-co-uk/guides/legacy-blindness.md

 While it is important to avoid the pitfall of accidentally rewriting legacy software line for line, the legacy software is legacy for a reason - it will solve a lot of the business problems, and often get a lot of the modelling right.

 Watch and question users using the existing software, and see which bits work well and which bits are causing the issues.
 Keep an eye out for any workarounds or 'hacks' that users use to fit their business processes into the system.
-Listen for any words used by the users or domain experts, that aren't present in the software, and take note of these translations - it's gold when a user points at a form field and says 'well this is *really* the...'
+Listen for any words used by the users or domain experts that aren't present in the software.
+Take note of these translations - it's gold when a user points at a form field and says 'well this is *really* the...'

-By making yourself familiar with the legacy software, and its positives and negatives, you'll be able to do a better job at writing the new software, but also be able to spot language being used that is legacy software specific, and gently help move the team towards using the new, more useful and more accurate language of the domain when talking about requirements or user stories, and when writing the UI.
+By making yourself familiar with the legacy software, you can also spot language that is legacy software specific, and gently nudge the team towards using more useful and more accurate domain language when talking about requirements or user stories, and when writing the UI.

 # Summary

-Step 1 of avoiding legacy blindness is to learn to recognise it.
+Step one of avoiding legacy blindness is to learn to recognise it.
 Try to get back to the fundamental business concepts, and where the business wants to go, rather than getting hung up on how things are currently done.

 Learn about the domain, collaborate closely with domain experts, and learn the lessons that are to be learned from the existing software, while always refining your model to be the best it can be at reaching the goals of the project.